mozilla/l10nregistry-rs/src/solver/README.md

 and that will potentially lead to a partial solution `[0, 1, ]` to be stored for the next iteration.

-If the test fails and no more sources can be generated, the algorithm will *backtrack* from to previous sources looking for a cell with the **highest** index prior to the cell that was being evaluated which is not yet on the last source.
+If the test fails and no more sources can be generated, the algorithm will *backtrack* from the current cell looking for a cell with the **highest** index prior to the cell that was being evaluated which is not yet on the last source.
 If such cell is found, the results of all cells **to the right** of the newfound cell are **erased** and the next branch can be evaluated.

 If no such cell can be found, that means that the iterator is complete.